cubesat-swarm/cubesat-swarm/README.md

 How to run: type in the directory of these files: python3 swarm_member.py This will start a server in the address you have in this file.
 It already contains the localhost and Aryadne’s raspberry pi.
-To change this, just put your new ip address in the table swarm of this database
+To change this, just put your new ip address in the table swarm of this database:

 	(INSERT INTO swarm VALUES (3, ‘your-ip, your-port’))

 How to create the smember data base: